polyminer1/rhminer/README.md

 ## Donations
 Default dev donation is 1%.
-That is to support bug fixes and many upcoming optimisations.
+That is to recoup the 6 month it toke to develop this miner, and to support bug fixes and many upcoming optimisations.
 To disable donation use disabledevfee option.

   * Pascal address 529692-23
   * Bitcoin address 19GfXGpRJfwcHPx2Nf8wHgMps8Eat1o4Jp